 The bowed string vibration follows a pattern described as the Helmholtz bowed string motion.
 You can find nice videos of this online.
 The string has something described as a kink that travels up to the nut, then reflects and returns down the other side to reflect at the bridge back to the other side.
 For most of the time, the bow hair is in contact with the string.
 But as the kink gets back down to the bridge, the hair slips (loses contact with the string) until after it reflects and the hair catches again after the reflection.

 For most bowed notes, this bowed string motion works just great.
 However, the body of the bass itself has its own ways of moving.
 This motion of the body is dependent on frequency.
 When recorded by a mic, we generally set up a spectrum chart, which shows the loudness produced by the instrument for each frequency.
 These spectra are normally not very even, but have peaks and valleys all the way up through the frequency band.
+Here is an example of a spectrum for bridge admittance:

 The wolf tends to appear when there is a very high peak in this spectrum.
 You might think of this as a case where the instrument tries to generate more output than it reliably can.